sgmurphy/wordpress-plugins/wp-force-ssl/readme.txt

 = After activating WP Force SSL, do I need to do anything else? = No, nothing.
 After activating WP Force SSL, the main option "redirect SSL" will already be active.
 What you can do is use our tests to make sure everything related to SSL is working.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/wp-force-ssl)

 == Screenshots ==

 1. Built-in tests verify your SSL configuration